Drescoding/offers/README.md

 ##To do:
--[ ] Not null not working - validation of request/response + tests
+- [ ] Not null not working - validation of request/response + tests
--[X] Add screenshots to README
+- [X] Add screenshots to README
+- [X] Add the automatic expiration
--[ ] Add the automatic expiration/ Change from date to # of days -[ ] Preload database with example products
+- [ ] Change from date to # of days
+- [ ] Preload database with example products
--[ ] Edge cases
+- [ ] Edge cases
--[ ] Cancellation/Delete?
+- [ ] Cancellation/Delete?
 Remove assumption there?